ucsb-bren/ESM296-3W-2016/index.md

 Each week you will be given an assignment in class, and we will spend some time working on it there.
 The completed assignment will be turned in via Github, due by 5pm the day before the next class, ie Thursday.
 Most assignments will have individual and group components.

+### Grading

+- 70% assignments (7 assignments @ 10% each)
+- 20% final project (paper + presentation)
+- 10% participation

 ## Final Project

+You will work in small groups for the final project.
+There will also be a short paper accompanied by an in class presentation to be submitted the final week of class.
+This project will provide a review of several examples of innovative applications of data analysis or computing that illustrate how the strategic use of informatics can change how we think about or approach solving environmental problems.
+One of these examples will present the cumulative analysis of your own small group's work applying analytical techniques to a custom dataset.
+The other examples should come from literature, and/or online in a related topic.

 - presentation: 20 min (incl.
 5 min for questions)
 - paper: 5 pages

-The paper should be written in Rmarkdown and have the following headings:
+The "live" paper will live on your class group website, rendered from Rmarkdown to HTML, possibly containing interactive elements.

+- **Introduction**
-- **Introduction** Introduce your topic, providing examples of scientific questions and problem statements.
+  Introduce your topic, providing specific scientific questions and problem statements.

-- **Innovative Examples** Provide at least 3 examples of innovative approaches to solving or at least communicating the problem.
+- **Innovative Examples**
+  Provide at least 3 examples of innovative approaches to solving or at least communicating the problem.
 Figures and tables are especially welcome.

+- **Methods**
-- **Methods** Introduce the goals of your analysis.
-Summarize.
+  Introduce the goals of your analysis.
+Summarize the methods of your analysis.
+Reference a [Github release](https://help.github.com/articles/creating-releases/) of your organization's repository, which should contain all the commented code for your analysis.

 - **Results**
+  Present the tables and figures from your analysis along with text that summarizes these findings.
+You're encouraged to use sortable tables and interactive figures.

+- **Discussion**
-- **Discussion**.
-Include recommendations for future.
+  Discuss the implications of your findings.
+Include recommendations for future analysis.

 - **References**
-- **Code Appendix** Provide the chunks of R code for your analysis as an appendix and summarize

-You will work in small groups for the final project.
-There will also be a short paper accompanied by an in class presentation to be submitted the final week of class.
-This project will provide a review of several examples of innovative applications of data analysis or computing that illustrate how the strategic use of informatics can change how we think about or approach solving environmental problems.
-One of these examples will present the cumulative analysis of your own small group's work applying analytical techniques to a custom dataset.
-The other examples should come from literature, and/or online in a related topic.

-### Grading

-- 70% assignments (7 assignments @ 10% each)
-- 20% final project (paper + presentation)
-- 10% participation
+  Include at least 5 references, which can be any combination of scientific literature and/or websites.

 ## Schedule